 That is, the scooter board is the perfect choice for kids who find it difficult to try a swing or climb any other equipment in a sensory gym, however fun it might look.
 A scooter board is gentler when it comes to providing movement so it’s a good tool to give kids with autism or any other disability the sensory input they’re craving for.
 You can also use scooter boards to integrate higher level sensory skills to help them focus, listen and learn.

 A pogo jumper is another fun yet simple sensory gym equipment for kids with autism.
 As a sensory equipment, pogo jumpers not only improve balance and coordination but also your child’s grip and stamina.
 The experience is like bouncing on a trampoline but with the added thrill of having handles to control their movements as they go from one place to another.

-In an article, ADHD specialist Eugene Arnold from Ohio State University explained that the vestibular system play an important role in the development of cognitive and behavioral stability.
-In fact, kids – whether with disability or not – gravitate towards balance games like tumbling, skateboards, swings and yes, pogo sticks simply because it excites their vestibular system.
+ADHD specialist Eugene Arnold of Ohio State University noted in an essay that the vestibular system is vital in the development of cognitive and behavioral stability.
+In fact, whether they have a disability or not, children gravitate toward balancing games such as tumbling, skateboards, swings, and, yes, pogo sticks because it stimulates their vestibular system.

 In short, kids learn better when they make use of their vestibular senses.
 Hence, kids with autism and children with disabilities will greatly benefit from having a pogo stick as a sensory gym equipment to build not only their physical but also their cognitive skills.

 It’s also worth noting that pogo sticks or jumpers are a great stress reliever for kids with autism.

 Climbing is a good stimulation for children with autism and other disabilities because it has several benefits to offer.